atomify/atomify/readme.md

 An atomic web development tool - keep all your templates, css, and js for each node module together.

+### Description

+Atomify provides two http handler functions to bundle js and css from node modules.

+For the js bundle it uses [atomify-js](http://github.com/techwraith/atomify-js) and for the css bundle it uses [atomify-css](http://github.com/techwraith/atomify-css).

 ### Examples

 ```js